A sucking habit after the age of 7 years can cause permanent change in the position of permanent (adult) teeth.

 Children must be supervised so they don’t eat or lick the toothpaste from the tube and control the amount used.

-Use a smear of toothpaste for Children aged 0 – 3 years
+Use a smear of toothpaste for Children aged 0 – 3 years with at least 1,000ppm fluoride.

 A toothbrush with a small size head and medium texture bristles make toothbrushing more effective.